kalyanradhakrishnan/Astronomy-In-India/index.md

 10. international collaborations - TMT, LIGO, etc.
 11. [Links to PhD and PostDoc advertising](./pages/phd_postdoc_ad.md)
 12. Where can I buy a telescope?
 How much will it cost? and what all I can see using the telescope?
-13. [Meetings](./pages/meetings.md) - conferences, workshops, schools and more.
+13. [Meetings](./pages/meetings.md) - conferences, workshops, schools, and more.
 14. internship opportunities
 15. outreach - astronomy for school children, public, etc.
 16. history of Indian Astronomy
 17. Other useful useful links - NYRIA, AAS register, RAS register, women in astronomy, acknowledgement generator, etc.

 More to follow...